E-commerce

 Definition: OMS, store and warehouse

-The e-commerce platform creates an order record with lines, prices, taxes, and customer.
-The OMS often goes further: multi-site allocation rules, cross-channel orchestration, synchronization with ERP and WMS.
-Some SMBs manage everything in the store admin until a volume where a separate OMS becomes relevant.
+The e-commerce platform creates an order record with line items, prices, taxes, and customer.
+The OMS often goes further: multi-site allocation rules, orchestration across channels, synchronization with ERP and WMS.
+Some SMEs handle everything in the store admin until a volume where a separate OMS becomes relevant.

 OMS vs WMS

-The OMS decides what to fulfill and where to draw stock from; the WMS optimizes how things are done in the warehouse (locations, picking).
+The OMS decides what to fulfill and where to source stock; the WMS optimizes the how inside the warehouse (locations, picking).
 The boundaries can blur when the vendor offers an integrated suite.

 Order as an event